sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

     '''
         The custom op
         Arguments:
-            tensors_in: list of input tensors (including weight tensors)
+            tensors_in: list of input tensors (including weight tensors).
-            shape_func: function for doing shape inference, taking shape of tensors_in as inputs, and returning a list of shape of output tensors
+            shape_func: function for doing shape inference, taking shape of tensors_in as inputs, and returning a list of shape of output tensors.
-            op_name: name of the custom operator
+            op_name: name of the custom operator.
-            out_dtypes: list of data type of outputs
+            out_dtypes: list of data type of outputs.
-            out_names: list of name of outputs
+            out_names: list of name of outputs.
-            params: parameters of the custom op
+            params: parameters of the custom op.

         Return:
-            tensors_out: list of output tensors
+            tensors_out: list of output tensors.
     '''

   a.
 Define a custom operator

   For convenient, one could standardize custom operator in file $TPUC_ROOT/customlayer/python/my_tpulang_layer.py :

   .. code-block:: python